Gary Cooper Famous Lines

-Here are a few of our favorite lines from Gary Cooper.
+Here are a few of our favorite movie quotes from Gary Cooper.

 Alvin C. York (Sergeant York):